Heroin addicts are often snared in the drug world on their first use of heroin.

 The physical reliance follows quickly and the person becomes an addict who doesn’t feel that they can function without the drug.

-Use of heroin can lead to an addiction, even for first time users.
+Use of heroin can lead to addiction, even for first-time users.
 Addiction is when the body or the brain becomes dependent on the drug of heroin.
 Those who are withdrawing from heroin use will have sleep issues, vomiting and diarrhea, cravings for the drug, and muscle or even bone pain.

 Types of Heroin Addiction Treatments

 Just as with other forms of substance abuse, heroin addiction can be treated.
 There are several different medications that doctors can prescribe to help combat the cravings and withdrawal symptoms of heroin use.
 This, however, is only the beginning of treatment.